 By 2050 an estimated 130 million people will suffer with osteoarthritis placing a substantial burden on health services.
 Currently there is no effective treatment for this painful ailment, with only painkillers available to treat symptoms and no known cure.

-The physical structure is the base level of consciousness.
+The physical structure is the base level of consciousness and chronic conditions are a statement and mirror of that consciousness point.
 Degradation at this level makes it incredibly difficult to build, the foundation of the body and spirit is the skeletal system.
 When joints are affected the whole spine will compensate.
 Over time this will affect tissues and visceral functioning.

 “Degenerative” conditions like osteoarthritis require radical and deep transformation at a holistic level including diet, mobility, stress factors, somatic connection, posture, spinal health and alignment and inner work on the subconscious beliefs pertaining to self worth, regeneration of self and creative fluidity.